dada-lang/dada/book/src/tutorial.md

 *This tutorial aims to explain Dada from scratch.
 Dada as described here doesn't really exist, so this tutorial is purely hypothetical.
 It's goal is to get a feeling for how it would be to teach Dada and to explore the ideas without going through the trouble of implementing them.*

+**Caveat:** *The act of writing this tutorial caused me to rethink a lot of things about Dada, so I hope to post an updated version.*

 ## Hello, World

 The classic “Hello, World” program in Dada should be quite familiar: